nthpyrodev/discord-nuke-bot/README.md

 To start the bot, go to console, and press start.

 Now to install the bot on your server, go to the installation section of the Discord dev portal.
 Make sure that only the "guild install" is ticked.
-On the guild install config at the bottom, make sure that "scopes" is set to applications.commands, and bot.
+On the guild install config at the bottom, make sure that "scopes" is set to `applications.commands`, and `bot`.
-Then select permissions, and set that to admin.
+Then select permissions, and set that to `admin`.
 Now save changes, then go the "install link" box, and copy the link provided by Discord.

 ## Be nice